jeremyrader/highcharts-react-example/README.md

 # highcharts-react-example

-An example of using highcharts with React.
+An example using highcharts with React.
 What did you expect?

-Usage

-`npm install`

-`npm start`
+Weather forecast via https://openweathermap.org API